lnikol00/game-gravity-guy/README.md

 * The game had 2 game modes: Single Player and Multi Player
 * In Single Player mode the goal is to set the highest score.
 * In Multi Player mode the goal is to beat your friend.
-* You lose if the camera angle cathes you
+* You lose if the camera cathes you
 * Gameplay can be seen in the gif below.